 It is possible for you to select one of the ready-to-use layouts to start.

-In case you still don’t have the categories assigned for the products create them and fill in the descriptions along with providing the needed thumbnail images representing the category to the visitors.
+In case you still don’t have the categories assigned for the products – create them.
+Go to Products > Categories, fill in the descriptions, and provide the thumbnail images representing the category to the visitors.

-Step 6 — Go back to the WordPress Dashboard and browse WooCommerce > Settings.
-Then, proceed to the Jet Woo Builder tab.
-Scroll down to the Categories Archive section.
+Go back to the WordPress Dashboard and open WooCommerce > Settings.
+Proceed to the Jet Woo Builder tab and scroll down to the Categories Archive section.